siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 That order is abstracted from the mapping itself.
 Only afterward is it conveniently labeled by a parameter and written in differential form.
-In that later form, the double rotation yields the wave equation for each aspect, as shown in Appendix 203.
-For the present argument, the essential point is
-simpler: single curl reorganizes locally; doubled curl transports.
+The wave equation already follows from the coupled closure just written.
+For the present argument, the essential point is simpler: single curl reorganizes locally; doubled curl transports.

 This is the simplest transport closure built from two complementary closed turns.